 Simple Yule and Winter Solstice Rituals in 2022

 Rituals during spiritual holidays are a wonderful opportunity to slow down, embrace our spirituality, and marvel at the wonders of Nature and the universe.
 A sacred moment to connect with the current season and our deepest self.

 Fire is a wonderful way to celebrate and honor light.
-By providing this as an offering can attract the warmth of the sun to return once again.
+This offering can attract the sun’s warmth to return once again.
 A lovely ritual you could incorporate is tossing something into the fire that you’d like to stop or something you’d like to come to fruition.
 You could write things down on paper or toss something symbolic in!

-This time of year tends to include a ton of baking either with cookies, pies, cakes, or bread.
+This time of year includes a ton of baking with cookies, pies, cakes, or bread.
 Why not embrace this by including a sigil or rune on the bottom of your chicken pot pie crust?
 Symbols are a wonderful way to place intentions into your baked treats.